Safe-T SDP- Why Rip and Replace your VPN?

 Although organizations realize the need to upgrade their approach to user access control.
 The deployment of existing technologies is holding back the introduction of Software Defined Perimeter (SDP).
 A recent report carried out by the Cloud Security Alliance (CSA) on the “State of Software Defined Perimeter” states that the main barrier to adopting SDP is the existing in-place security technologies.

 One can understand the reluctance to take the leap.
 After all, VPNs have been a cornerstone of secure networking for over two decades, see these VPN Statistics for more VPN information.
 They do provide what they say; secure remote access.
 However, they have not evolved to appropriately secure our developing environment.
 In fact, the digital environment has changed considerably in recent times.
 There is a big push to the cloud, BYOD and remote workers, thereby putting pressure on existing VPN architectures.
 As our environment evolves, the existing security tools and architectures must evolve also.

 Undoubtedly, there is a common understanding of the benefits of adopting the zero-trust principles that SDP provides over traditional VPNs.
 But the truth that organizations want even safer, less disruptive and less costly deployment models cannot be ignored.
+Some have tried combining proxy servers with VPNs but it isn’t a solution that works for every situation.
 It is not enough to offer solutions that would involve ripping the existing architectures completely or even putting SDP on certain use cases.
 The barrier to adopting SDP involves finding a middle-ground.

 Safe-T; Providing the middle ground